CodeClimbersIO/os-monitor-service/Readme.md

 To create a new migration:
 1. Use `sqlx migrate add` to create the file
 2. Add your SQL commands
+3. Run `cargo sqlx prepare --database-url sqlite:/{home_dir}/.codeclimbers/codeclimbers-desktop.sqlite` to update the query type checking
-3. Test the migration locally
+4. Test the migration locally
-4. Commit both the migration file and updated `sqlx-data.json`
+5. Commit both the migration file and updated `.sqlx/query-*.json`

 ### Running Tests